apache/spark/docs/structured-streaming-kafka-integration.md

   <td>failOnCorruptMetadata</td>
   <td>[true, false]</td>
   <td>true</td>
-  <td>Whether to fail the query when metadata is corrupt (e.g., topics are deleted), which can cause
+  <td>Whether to fail the query when metadata is corrupt (e.g., topics are deleted, or offsets are
-   data lost.</td>
+  out of range), which may lost data.</td>
 </tr>
 <tr>
   <td>subscribe</td>
   <td>A comma-separated list of topics</td>
   <td>(none)</td>
   <td>The topic list to subscribe.
-Only one of "subscribe" and "subscribeParttern" options can be
+Only one of "subscribe" and "subscribePattern" options can be
   specified for Kafka source.</td>
 </tr>
 <tr>
-  <td>subscribeParttern</td>
+  <td>subscribePattern</td>
   <td>Java regex string</td>
   <td>(none)</td>
   <td>The pattern used to subscribe the topic.
-Only one of "subscribe" and "subscribeParttern"
+Only one of "subscribe" and "subscribePattern"
   options can be specified for Kafka source.</td>
 </tr>
 </table>